openshift/enhancements/enhancements/mcd-reboot-dictionary.md

 either no action to take effect, or can be more quickly applied by restarting a systemd service.

+Telco admins therefor want the system to use the least invasive method for applying configuration file updates, to reduce periods of degraded system and application availability.

 ### Goals

 - Creation of a minimally invasive solution that can be delivered in the